 What else happens in the year?

 So much!
-We mentions off peak times above – did you know that there are certain times of each and every day when spot prices are low?
+We mention off peak times above – did you know that there are certain times of each and every day when spot prices are low?
 At Flick we have our eyes and ears on the market, so we can tell you exactly when the least people are using their electricity (this is what’s known as ‘off-peak’ times).
 Less users means less demand and lower spot prices.
 And if you’re aware of these off-peak times, you can be a bit more picky about when you use your power each day.
 Think of the savings over the course of the year!

 But what about price spikes?